 - Tiras teaches Lark how to write, to make others obey, how to explore her gift.
 He listens to her and even if their relationship starts with him using her for her power, slowly it becomes something else.

 “She isn’t even beautiful, Tiras!
 She isn’t tall and strong.
 Bearing your sons will likely kill her.”

 “She is strong in a different way.
 And your definition of beauty isn’t mine,” Tiras argued.

 - His love for her is sweet, it burns and slowly he starts speaking with her and listening.

-- Other characters such as Kjell, Tiras’s protective brother and Boojohni, Lark’s friend and servant were wonderful side characters.
-Ms. Harmon has a very special gift when it comes to deliver second characters.
+- Other characters such as Kjell, Tiras’s protective brother, and Boojohni, Lark’s friend, and servant were wonderful side characters.
+Ms. Harmon has a very special gift when it comes to delivering second characters.

-- The world building is exciting, in this world magic is forbidden, it’s something consider wicked and ruins others.
-We have The Tellers (use words), The Healers (heal others), The Spinners (if I remember correctly, they know about the past/present/future but I could be wrong) and The Changers (they take animal forms) and every one was blessed to do much more, but jealously make others fear them and slowly they start dying or going into hiding.
+- The world-building is exciting, in this world magic is forbidden, it’s something to consider wicked and ruins others.
+We have The Tellers (use words), The Healers (heal others), The Spinners (if I remember correctly, they know about the past/present/future but I could be wrong) and The Changers (they take animal forms) and everyone was blessed to do much more, but jealously make others fear them and slowly they start dying or going into hiding.

 - Lark is a Teller; she can control with words.
 Tiras is a Changer, but unlike the other Changers who are born to be so, he was a normal human until one fated day he met someone who turned him into a Changer.